Your State-by-State Guide to CPA Exam & License Requirements

 • Age: No minimum age

-• Residency: No in-state residency nor citizenship requirements, but you must have a Social Security number
+• Residency: No in-state residency or citizenship requirements, but you must have a Social Security number

-• Education: Bachelor’s from regionally accredited college or university
+• Education: Bachelor’s or higher degree from regionally accredited college or university

 Colorado (CO)